stevelee87/Udacity-fullstack-project2/README.md

 # Udacity-fullstack-project2

-Build a catalog web application implementing CRUD and login session with OAuth2.0
+Build a catalog web application implementing CRUD, endpoint JSON, login session with OAuth2.0 and using of CRUD only with authorization (user must be logged in to do so).

 ## 1 Introduction